bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Go to a book store.
 - Figure out what is happening with Frog & Pencil.
 - Spanish!!!
+- Better help & IVF counsellor.
+- Blinkist.
+- Find a purpose!
+- We should undertake a creative venture.

 > It's a funny time to be alive (Lewis Grint 2023)

 > This will be the year of the home (Claire Grint 2023)